-The Personality Test is the third and the final stage of the UPSC exam and marks obtained in it (along with the marks in Mains) are taken into consideration for preparing the Final Merit List.
+The Personality Test (also known as the UPSC Interview) is the third and the final stage of the UPSC exam and the marks obtained in it (along with the marks in the Mains) are taken into consideration for preparing the final merit list of the IAS Exam.

 Also rated are a candidate’s intelligence, presence of mind, honesty, general awareness, and leadership skills.